ouspg/SecurityEngineering/Week4_Network_and_Hardware_Security/README.md

 We will craft a command that will brute force the password 'cc' that we just entered.

->docker run --network="host" vanhauser/hydra -V -f -I -l admin -x 1:2:a 'YOUR-ANSWER-HERE://localhost/vulnerabilities/brute/:YOUR-ANSWER-HERE=^USER^&YOUR-ANSWER-HERE=^PASS^&Login=Login:H=Cookie\:PHPSESSID=YOUR-ANSWER-HERE; security=low:F=YOUR-ANSWER-HERE'
+>docker run --network="host" vanhauser/hydra -V -f -I -l admin -x 1:2:a "YOUR-ANSWER-HERE://localhost/vulnerabilities/brute/:YOUR-ANSWER-HERE=^USER^&YOUR-ANSWER-HERE=^PASS^&Login=Login:H=Cookie\:PHPSESSID=YOUR-ANSWER-HERE; security=low:F=YOUR-ANSWER-HERE"

 You will replace the YOUR-ANSWER-HERE sections with information you gather by inspecting the Brute Force tab with BurpSuite